THIS GROUP IS OPEN AS OF THURSDAY 22ND OCTOBER 2020.

-The Befriending Scheme provides friendship and learning opportunities for adults (16yrs+) from vulnerable groups, including those with mental health needs and older people, as well as our existing members with learning disabilities.
+The Befriending Scheme provides friendship and learning opportunities for adults (16yrs+) from vulnerable groups, including those with mental health needs, as well as our existing members with learning disabilities.
 We also offer various volunteering opportunities with extra support for those who need it

 Sudbury Hub group: